syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 * Diagram can be populated with the `Nodes` and `Connectors` based on the information provided from an external data source.

-* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved from.
+* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved.

 * The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramDataSource.html#Syncfusion_Blazor_Diagrams_DiagramDataSource_DataSource) property is used to define the data source either as a collection of objects or as an instance of [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramDataSource.html#Syncfusion_Blazor_Diagrams_DiagramDataSource_DataSource) that needs to be populated in the diagram.

 * The `ID` property is used to define the unique field of each JSON data.

-* The `ParentId` property is used to defines the parent field which builds the relationship between ID and parent field.
+* The `ParentId` property is used to define the parent field which builds the relationship between ID and parent field.

 * The `Root` property is used to define the root node for the diagram populated from the data source.